 List of vaccinations for those going to India

-In 2015 we went on a long trip to East Asia and made vaccinations that would suit the countries of Thailand, India, Laos and Vietnam.
+In 2015 we went on a long trip to East Asia and took vaccinations that would suit the countries of Thailand, India, Laos and Vietnam.
 We knew that we would also travel in less touristic areas and go trekking in nature.
 India is considered a third world country so we didn’t want to take a risk.
 Apart from digestive problems we had no other illnesses during the trip.

 Pin below to save on Pinterest